rockhowse/GeneHacks/README.md

 #assembly
 Package containting utility data structures and functions for dealing with genomic assembly

+It supports the following functions:

+overlap(str_1, str_2, min_overlap_length=3) ~ returns the number of overlapping characters between the suffix of str_1 overlaps and the prefix of str_2 with at LEAST min_overlap_len characters matching.
+Default of 3.

 ## Package Dependencies

 * bisect ~ used for bisect left (binary search), used in the k-mer and subsequence index implementations